MIAGuide

 Pates Plus is a Haitian takeout bakery in North Miami that makes some very good pates filled with chicken, beef, or herring.
 The pates are really satisfying and incredibly flaky (so beware of crumbs if you’re eating one on your way to work).
 But the other can’t-miss specialty here is langue de boeuf—a thin, crunchy pastry covered in enough sugar to piss off an uptight dentist.
 Definitely leave with a big rectangle of that.
 It’s crunchy outside, airy inside, and just sweet enough.

 This small, cash-only takeout spot in North Miami specializes in seafood.
-They stick to traditional Haitian-style preparations and make the best whole fried snapper in Miami.
-While whole deep-fried fish can often be overcooked and have a chalky, stringy texture, that’s never the case at Fidele-la.
 They have truly mastered the art of frying fish, seasoning the snapper in epis, dredging it in a light coating of cornstarch, gently lowering it into a vat of hot oil, and then removing it at the precise second it’s ready.
 The result is a shatteringly crisp skin concealing moist, flaky, and addictively flavorful fish.
 It’s so good that you don’t really need the side dishes, although their diri kole is solid—fluffy rice, tender red beans, and just a slight hint of sweet cloves.
+And plan on taking this to go, because there's not much room to eat inside.

 Jackson Memorial Hospital is probably the last place you’d expect to eat great food.
 But that’s where you’ll find some of the best Haitian food in Miami.
 Gregs Cookout is on the south side of Jackson’s Allapattah campus and will blow you away with its wings.
 We like ours with a glossy mango habanero sauce that’s sweet and buzzing with heat.
 They also have a fantastic griot that comes with your choice of rice, fried plantains, spicy pikliz, and a small side of chicken broth.
 Go for the savory mushroom for your rice option, and pour that chicken broth all over it.
 Then take a moment to appreciate how they get their pork shoulder so crunchy outside and juicy inside.
 If only hospital food was this good.

-There are many Haitian bakeries throughout Miami, but this place stands out for its amazing Haitian-style bread and savory puff pastries called pate.
-You can find it just west of North Miami on 441 and while the bakery can only accommodate about two people at a time on weekday mornings, you’ll regularly see the overflow of customers forming a line into the parking lot.
-They seem to constantly have fresh loaves of dense, rich Haitian bread coming out of the oven, and it’s hard to not tear into the warm loaf while walking back to your car.
-Their beef pates, however, are the real draw here and perhaps the best and most consistent in Miami.
-The thin puff pastry is so fragile that it comes apart in delicate shards as soon as you go in for a bite.
-The spicy beef filling provides a little wake-up jolt in the morning, while the rich, buttery layers of pastry will keep you satisfied until lunch comes around.
+This Haitian bakery stands out for its amazing Haitian-style bread and pate.
+The bakery can only accommodate about two people at a time on weekday mornings, so you’ll probably see a line that extends into the parking lot.
+They seem to constantly have fresh loaves of dense, rich Haitian bread coming out of the oven, and it’s hard to not tear into it while walking back to your car.
+Their beef pates, however, are the best things here.
+The thin puff pastry comes apart in delicate shards as soon as you go in for a bite and the spicy beef filling provides a little wake-up jolt in the morning.

-Located in Little Haiti, this is one of the only places in Miami where you can regularly get homemade Haitian-style ice cream.
-All of their ice creams are made with evaporated milk, which gives them an extra rich flavor without being too rich.
-While Lakay makes a bunch of different Caribbean-inspired flavors, the passion fruit’s balance of tartness, sweetness, and creaminess is perfect on a hot day (or any time, really).
-If you’re a fan of rum raisin, Lakay has the best version in Miami, made with Haitian Rhum Barbancourt.
-Besides ice cream, Lakay is also one of the few places that sells pen manchèt rolls, which are said to look like machete blades, and are perfect for sandwiches or dipping into a café au lait.
+This is one of the only places in Miami where you can regularly get homemade Haitian-style ice cream.
+All of their ice creams are made with evaporated milk, which gives them an extra rich flavor.
+Lakay makes a bunch of different Caribbean-inspired flavors, but we love their refreshing passion fruit on a hot day.
+If you’re a fan of rum raisin, Lakay's is also great because it's made with Haitian rhum.

 Chef Creole Seasoned Restaurant image